 A Lesson Demonstrated

-Through my witness of this seemingly insignificant exchange between mother and child the Lord reminded me just how much my words and actions impact my son and how he will see his world and interact with it.
+Through my witness of this seemingly insignificant exchange between mother and child, the Lord reminded me how much my words and actions impact my son’s view of this word and how he’ll relate to it.

 The idea that we influence our children isn’t new; I’m sure you’ve heard it before.

 Our children will emulate what they see and hear from the adults in their lives, especially their parents.

 When the guy in the car ahead of me is doing 30 in a 45 and I say “Come on buddy, gas pedal is on the right” in a condescending manner, is that something I want my son to say some day?
 Sure, me he might say it one day but do I want it to be because he got the example from me?

 I had another example of this valuable lesson a few days later in my kitchen.

 As I do every few days I was running the vacuum, sweeper as we call it around here.
 Little man was playing with the attachments and I could not figure out what he was doing with them.

 I watched him a bit more closely and realized that he was imitating me when I run the sweeper by using the attachment to “clean” around the edges and beneath the counters.
 He proceeded to the living room where he did the same thing under the television.